benjaminfisher/Web-Chess/README.md

 + v20.3.1 - pawn promotion logging fixed << B. Fisher 120711

 v20.4 - All alerts removed.
 Style for cover notes and forms still needs some work.

+v20.5 - Converted to Compass project with SASS (sass files are not included in repo).